My Kids and I Had the Talk -- About Adverse Selection

 Yep.

-The exact kind of person who should never become president is exactly the kind of person who will definitely become president.
+In other words, the exact kind of person who should never become president is exactly the kind of person who will definitely become president.

 This phenomenon is called adverse selection, and it's the reason everything sucks ass.